The step by step procedure to create an Amazon SQS queue and later test it with Amazon SNS.

 Lets go back to SQS queue and check for it.

 You should see 1 message available to receive in SQS.
-And when clicked the Poll for messages button you will see that message in the messages details section below.
+And when you click the Poll for messages button, you will see that message in the messages details section below.

 If you check message body you will see all SNS formatted message details.

-In this way you can check the functionality of the SQS queue by sending and receiving messages manually or using SNS Topic.
-You can even receive messages automatically using the Lambda function and then publish it to another SNS Topic which can mail it to you for testing!
+In this way, you can check the SQS queue’s functionality by sending and receiving messages manually or using SNS Topic.
+You can even receive messages automatically using the Lambda function and then publish it to another SNS Topic, which can mail it to you for testing!
 We might cover this in another article.
 But this is it for now!